 For most marketing websites, you simply want customers to pick up the phone, and it's important to cover the basics: make sure your contact details are prominent and really easy to find.
 Use more specific prompts to encourage action, for example, call me back, order a brochure, or get a quote.
 These could be links within your text or click-able graphics.

-We recommend using "soft contact" options like social media, which are ways for you to stay in touch with potential customers who don't want to buy now.
+We recommend using "soft contact" options like social media or email lists, which are ways for you to stay in touch with potential customers who don't want to buy now.
 For every lead you get through your website, there are more people who were interested but not ready to contact you.
 If you can find excuses to stay in touch with them, they'll be more likely to come back later, or mention you to others.

 Soft contact options could include social media accounts like Twitter, Facebook or LinkedIn, or subscriptions to a regular email newsletter.
 Or encourage people to come back with free resources and changing content, like a blog.
 By adding social bookmarking links and an RSS feed to your blog, you can reach even more people.